IdrisOA/IdrisOA/README.md

 Research on Comparative Evaluation of Machine Learning and Deep Learning Models for Weather Prediction in Nigeria using Spatial Analysis.

-**Methods:** Machine learning (Random Forest, XGBoost), deep learning(LSTM, Bi-LSTM, Transformer), spatial autocorrelation, Moran I, predictive modelling
+**Methods:** Machine learning (Random Forest, XGBoost), deep learning(LSTM, Bi-LSTM, Transformer), Spatial Autocorrelation, Moran's I, Predictive Modelling

 **Publication:** [Comparative Evaluation of Machine Learning and Deep Learning Models for Weather Prediction in Nigeria Using Spatial Analysis](Coming-soon)